Patients

 Contains electrolytes and proteins important for healing damaged tissue

-The cellular components from your bone marrow include1,2,3:
+The cellular components from your bone marrow include1,2,3

-Mesenchymal Stem Cells (MSCs)
+Mesenchymal Stem Cells (MSC)

 Have the ability to transform into different tissue forming cells